Lisa Lacob

 Lisa is an established senior junior with expertise in Banking & Financial Services, Civil Fraud, Commercial Dispute Resolution and Arbitration, Professional Negligence, Company Law and Insolvency.

-Lisa has extension experience of urgent injunctions, including obtaining domestic injunctive relief in support of foreign court proceedings.
+Lisa has extensive experience of urgent injunctions, including obtaining domestic injunctive relief in support of foreign court proceedings.

 Many of Lisa’s cases are high value banking and financial services disputes.
 Lisa’s background working as a non-contentious banking solicitor in a leading global law firm and in the structured products team of a bank, means she has particular experience of syndicated lending, complex derivatives instruments, including interest rate hedging products and structured foreign exchange products, ISDA documentation and securitisations.